A downloadable game for Windows

 -May contain traces of sulfur and/or the slow and inevitable dripping suffering that comes with the passage of time-

 It is also compatible with Mac and Linux by using Wine or EasyRPG.

 The game is free since I want everyone to be able to enjoy it.
 However, I do appreciate donations immensely!
 If you enjoyed your time with Remnants and can afford it, please consider giving me a dollar or two.
-You even get a folder with extra stuff.
 Thank you! <3

 The soundtrack can be downloaded for free on Bandcamp: